ARIEL: Adversarial Graph Contrastive Learning: Experiments

 Basically, MVGRL and GCA can improve the robustness of their respective grounded frameworks over specific datasets, but we find this kind of improvement relatively minor.
 Instead, \ariel\ has more significant improvements and greatly increases robustness.
-Hence, we claim that \ariel\ is more robust than previous graph contrastive learning methods in face of the adversarial attack.
+It is worth noting that though RDGI is also developed to improve the robustness of graph representation learning, it does not show a clear advantage against DGI in our evaluation.
+This is mainly because the original RDGI considers the attack at test time and what we evaluate is the robustness against the attack at training time, which is more common for the graph learning tasks \cite{bojchevski2019adversarial, Z_gner_2018, zugner2018adversarial}.
+Based on the comparative results, we claim that \ariel\ is more robust than previous graph contrastive learning methods in the face of the adversarial attack.